USB2000 SPECTROMETER

 To use the spectrometer, run SpectraSuite first.
 Once that is running, turn off the lights in the test area until you see a flat red line on the spectral window in SpectraSuite, position the light source to be measured near the port on the side of the spectrometer's body (where you see an indentation in the spectrometer's case), and move it closer to or farther away from this port until the highest point of the spectrum on your computer screen reaches the "4000" level or below.
 If the light source is too close, the tops of the spectrum will reach the top of the spectral window in SpectraSuite and flatten out - this is your cue to back up the light source so that the light entering the port on the side of the USB2000's body becomes dimmer.

-At this point, I just hit the "Print Screen" key on my computer, open a graphics program like IrFanView, load any convenient image up, and then paste my screen capture into it.
+At this point, I just hit the "Print Screen" key on my computer, open a graphics program like IrFanView and then "paste" (CTRL-V)) my screen capture into it (depending on the image viewer software you choose to use, you may ***OR*** may not have to first load any convienient image into it beforehand and then "paste" the screen dump over it).
 I then crop it so only the spectral window is displayed, save it in .GIF format (so that it's "web friendly"), and display it on this website.

 I'm certain there are other methods of data capture, but for my purposes, this is more than sufficient.
 Like I mentioned earlier, the SpectraSuite program is *FAR* more versatile, but this method works just perfectly for me.